-- We also mustn’t forget to do medium or high intensity exercise two or three times a week.
+- We must also not forget to do medium or high intensity exercise two or three times a week.

 3. Rest well

-During the day, we should keep active and in movement.
+During the day, we should stay active and in movement.
 At night the time comes to lie down.
 We need enough nighttime, high-quality rest.

 Our body follows some biorhythms defined by sunlight.
 So, our rhythm should slow down from sunset to then reactivate at dawn.